tvoul/azure-dynamic-monitor/README.md

 List a group of Azure resources to retrieve the names of functions and then query application insights.
 This script-set is meant to be deployed as an Azure Function timer trigger.

+The idea was to make the code as flexible as possible.
+The Function App monitors an undefined number of functions, it starts by listing all the resources and filters them out by a specified tag name.
+It then has a loop that send’s a query for every function name retrieved based on the filter applied.

+That way, if we wish to add a new function to monitor, we only have to tag it appropriately in Azure.
+And correspondingly if a resource is removed (or even it’s tag), it will by extent also stop being monitored.

+The same function we wish to monitor could have multiple tags and therefore have different queries run at different intervals.
 ## How it works
+Generate a token to get access. \
 Using Azure Resource Manager and Azure REST-API, list the resources inside a resource group. \
 Filter the resources by a specified tag name. \
 For every function app, make new API calls to retrieve the names of functions. \